Zoom Interview Tips

 Make Sure to Test Your Video Platform Before Going on for an Interview.

-Going on a video interview without having any issues with your camera or audio is the easiest way to impress your interviewer.
-When you prepare for an interview beforehand, you show that you qualified and organized!
+Going on a virtual interview with a recruiter or employer without having any issues with your camera or audio is the easiest way to impress your interviewer.
+When you prepare for an virtual interview beforehand, you show that you qualified and organized!

 We do not see it as a negative when you can’t get the video or audio to work when you first join the zoom call.
 We understand that these new video platforms can be tricky at first if you don’t have previous experience.
 With our world-changing and technology updating daily, there is no need to stress if you are having issues.
 However, if you join the Zoom call unmuted and your video is working, it does make an excellent first impression!